rajendrachy/VALR-SUB/README.md

-# VALR-SUB - Logical reasonign
+# VALR-SUB - Logical reasonign : MockoPedia
 WE PUT SOME NOTE OF Logical reasoning